KnightOS/knightos.org/documentation/kimg.md

     ; etc ...
 {% endhighlight %}

-And the header for a raw color image would be the same, except that the header would be `0b00000001` and each pixel would be two bytes long instead of a word.
+And the header for a raw color image would be the same, except that the format byte would be `0b00000001` and each pixel would be two bytes long instead of one bit long.

 ## Paletted images

 Only color images can use palettes.
 Instead of using two bytes per pixel to indicate its color in R5G6B5 format, each pixel is one byte and is used as an offset to a table of colors.

 The header for a paletted color image would be as follows :